GoogleCloudPlatform/jupyter-extensions/shared/server/README.md

 Follow the [instructions](../#Development) from the root of the repository.

-Install this package in editable mode by running the `dev-install.sh` script.
+Install this package in editable mode by `cd`-ing into this directory and running the `../dev-install.sh` script.

 When developing locally, in order to access a metadata server running on GCE VM, you will need to issue the following command to set up port forwarding.